princomp/princomp.github.io/source/lectures/data/AVLtrees.md

 A good way of [remembering the difference](https://stackoverflow.com/q/2603692) is to observe that we measure the height of a person from toe (leaf) to head (root), while we measure the depth (of an ocean) from earth's surface (root) to ocean bed (leaf).

 ## Possible Implementation

+The main challenge is to "re-balance" the tree when needed.
+To determine if a tree needs to be re-balanced, one has to compute its "balance factor", obtained by substracting the right subtree height from the left subtree height.
+This is done below in the `SubtreeBalance` method.

+Consider the following:

+!include diag/gra/bstree_example_8.md

+After inserting 2, the tree becomes:

+!include diag/gra/bstree_example_10.md

+which needs to be re-balanced using the `RotateleftChild` method given below.
+Indeed it is "left-heavy", on the left-hand side (because the left sub-tree, with root 5, is deeper, because of its left side).

+If, re-using the same example, we insert 7, then the tree becomes:

+!include diag/gra/bstree_example_9.md

+which needs to be re-balanced using the `Doubleleftchild` method given below.
+Indeed it is "left-heavy", on the right-hand side (because the left sub-tree, with root 5, is deeper, because of its right side).

 ### Storing the height in the node